reduxframework/redux-framework/readme.txt

 License: GPL-3.0+
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Supercharge the Gutenberg editor with our library of block-based templates and patterns!
+Supercharge the Gutenberg editor with our library of Gutenberg block templates, layouts, and patterns!

 == Description ==
 <strong>Redux - Quickly create full pages in WordPress’ Gutenberg</strong>

-Supercharge the Gutenberg editor with our ever-growing library of WordPress Blocks and templates.
+Supercharge the Gutenberg editor with our ever-growing library of WordPress blocks templates, layouts, and patterns.
 Discover what's possible and implement any design on your website in virtually no time at all.

-Worried that our templates may not work with your theme?
+Worried that our Gutenberg block templates, layouts, or patterns may not work with your theme?
 We've got you covered.
-With our custom <em>page templates</em> option you can override any theme.
-Missing a plugin a template needs?
-No worries, we’ll even help you install what you need, all from the Gutenberg editor.
+Our template, layouts, and patterns will adapt to your theme's styles, so they look great with your site.

-Don’t waste hours trying to recreate a template you love.
+Don’t waste hours trying to recreate a Gutenberg block template, layout, or pattern you love.
 With a click of a button in its own website where you can start customizing it for your needs.

 <h4>♥️ What the Plugin does?</h4>
 <ul>
-    <li><strong>Browse 1,000+</strong> templates from your Gutenberg Editor that you can add to your site immediately.</li>
+    <li><strong>Browse 1,000+</strong> block templates, layouts, and patterns from your Gutenberg Editor that you can add to your site immediately.</li>
-    <li><strong>Preview</strong> each template on a demo site.</li>
+    <li><strong>Preview</strong> each block template, layout, or pattern on a demo site.</li>
-    <li><strong>Filter</strong> between the dependencies you want, and find exactly what you're looking for.</li>
+    <li><strong>Filter</strong> different content types and site types to find exactly what you're looking for.</li>
-    <li><strong>See instantly</strong> which Gutenberg templates you have everything for, or may need to install some dependencies.</li>
-    <li><strong>Automated install</strong> of anything you may need to install any template.</li>
-    <li><strong>Block Patterns library</strong> support built in.</li>
+    <li><strong>Gutenberg Block Patterns library</strong> support built in.</li>
     <li>The most trusted option framework in the industry.</li>
     <li>Developer friendly: clean code, inline documentation</li>
 </ul>

 <h4>🚀 TYPICAL USE CASE OF THIS PLUGIN</h4>
 Whether you are building a simple site or a **big site** with **lots of pages**, you just want it to look amazing.
-With the Extendify Library in Redux, you can begin making pages with various patterns or templates.
+With the Gutenberg block template, layout, and pattern library in Redux, you can begin making pages with various Gutenberg block patterns, templates or layouts.

 You can browse through the categories, as well as collections of like-styled pages.
 When you find something you like, we make sure you have everything you need.
-If a dependency (or required plugin) is missing, you are notified and can install the missing dependency.
-Worried that our templates may not work with your theme?
+Worried that our Gutenberg block templates, layouts, or patterns may not work with your theme?
 No problem!
-With our custom `page templates` options, you can transform any site into precisely what you want it to be, no matter what you are using them for.
+Our templates will adapt to your theme’s style to fit within your site’s design.

 Don’t waste hours trying to recreate a design you love.
-With a click of a button, you have it on your own site, and you can begin customizing your template for your needs.
+With a click of a button, you have it on your own site, and you can begin customizing your Gutenberg block template, layout or pattern for your needs.

 <h4>🎉 Supported Page Builders</h4>
-Currently Redux supports only the <a href="https://wordpress.org/plugins/gutenberg/"><strong>Gutenberg / Block Editor of WordPress 5.0+</strong></a>.
+Redux supports only the <a href="https://wordpress.org/plugins/gutenberg/"><strong>Gutenberg / Block Editor of WordPress 5.0+</strong></a>.

 <h4>🎨 Supported Themes</h4>
-Though Redux will work with any theme that uses Gutenberg, we have done extra work to ensure complete compatibility with these themes.
+Though Redux will work with any theme that uses the Gutenberg block editor, we have done extra work to ensure complete compatibility with these themes.

 <ul>
 <li><a href="https://wordpress.org/themes/astra/"><strong>Astra Theme</strong></a> with <strong>Astra Pro</strong> Add-On Plugin – <strong>Custom Layouts</strong> (for Layouts, Headers, Footers, Hooks)</li>